 At Stokes Bay, you’ll be amazed to emerge into the protected cove to be greeted by the Rockpool Café, a place where you can actually eat with your feet in the sand.
 Massive Emu Bay near Kingscote is fishing central: each night, the whopper cusp of sand becomes a highway of 4WDs heading out to hook a feed of fresh whiting.

 KI is blessed with some of the finest local produce in the world, harvested on both land and sea.
-Island specialties include marron (sweet freshwater crayfish) served at the Andermel Café with wine from neighbouring Two Wheeler Creek Wines; prized Ligurian honey from a bee found nowhere else; and sheep’s cheeses, including haloumi and kefalotiri, from Island Pure Sheep Dairy.
+Island specialties include marron (sweet freshwater crayfish) served at the Andermel Café with wine from neighbouring Two Wheeler Creek Wines and prized Ligurian honey from a bee found nowhere else.

 Alas, the island’s first-class ingredients aren’t well matched by restaurants though you can eat well if you know where to look.